 Information and guidance on grants for businesses can be found on COVID-19 support for business - grants

 Further guidance and support

-This guidance means some businesses have to operate in other ways.
-It is the responsibility of businesses to make sure their premises operate in a COVID secure way:
+It is still the responsibility of businesses to make sure their premises operate in a COVID secure way:

 - COVID-19 - Advice on national restrictions for businesses